 Stock Appreciation Rights.
 Under the 2019 Plan, we may grant stock appreciation rights to participants who have been, or are being, granted stock options under the plan as a means of allowing the participants to exercise their stock options without the need to pay the exercise price in cash, or we may grant them alone and unrelated to an option.
 In conjunction with non-qualified stock options, stock appreciation rights may be granted either at or after the time of the grant of the non-qualified stock options.
 In conjunction with incentive stock options, stock appreciation rights may be granted only at the time of the grant of the incentive stock options.
 A stock appreciation right entitles the holder to receive a number of shares of common stock having a fair market value equal to the excess fair market value of one share of common stock over the exercise price of the related stock option, multiplied by the number of shares subject to the stock appreciation rights.
-The granting of a stock appreciation right in tandem with a stock option will not affect the number of shares of common stock available for awards under the plan.
-In such event, the number of shares available for awards under the plan will, however, be reduced by the number of shares of common stock acquirable upon exercise of the stock option to which the stock appreciation right relates.
+The granting of a stock appreciation right in tandem with a stock option will not affect the number of shares of common stock available for awards under the plan will, however, be reduced by the number of shares of common stock acquirable upon exercise of the stock option to which the stock appreciation right relates.